danbz/aesthetic-programming/3-InfiniteLoops/Readme.md

 ## 3.2 Decode
 We are moving from static objects (like shapes) to moving objects here.
 <img src="https://gitlab.com/siusoon/aesthetic-programming/raw/master/Ap2019/class03/throbber.gif">
+*Figure 3.2: What you see in the sample code*

 Task 1: By examining the RUNME (ref) of a simple throbber, can you describe the different elements of the work and imagine how they operate computationally in human language.

 **Speculation** - based on what you see on the screen: